Cprice1771/CustomerIntakeSeed/README.md

 Other API Notes:
 1. the name field is deprecated and no longer used, please use firstName and lastName
 1. for gender Male, Female, NonBianry and Null are acceptable values.
+1. Valid customer types are Medical and Recreactional.